eastmaels/steemblog.github.io/_posts/account/justyy/2018-10-06_delegationhub-bounty-win-additional-sp-and-steem-in-october.md

 - - -

-This page is synchronized from the post: [DelegationHub Bounty - Win additional SP and STEEM in October!](https://steemit.com/@justyy/delegationhub-bounty-win-additional-sp-and-steem-in-october)
+This page is synchronized from the post: ['DelegationHub Bounty - Win additional SP and STEEM in October!'](https://steemit.com/@justyy/delegationhub-bounty-win-additional-sp-and-steem-in-october)